Improving your Sleep Schedule for Optimal Sleep

 4) Try journaling, meditating, or even doing yoga before bed

 We found an amazing guided meditation here, available via audio and text, that guides you through an intentional, yet unforced meditation that can hopefully guide you through mindfulness to sleep.
 Remember to let your thoughts flow as easily out of your mind as they arrived.
-It is normal to have thoughts, don’t get caught up in them, and avoid putting pressure on yourself to sleep, let it come as it may!
+It is normal to have thoughts, don’t get caught up in them.
+Most importantly, avoid putting pressure on yourself to sleep, let it come as it may!

-Another great tactic during this time of the night is to write out your intentions for the day ahead, whether that is a to-do list or a goal you want to accomplish.
-Close your eyes and imagine yourself completing those tasks, and you will be more likely to wake up feeling motivated to take on the day!
+Another great tactic during this time of the night is to write out your intentions for the day ahead.
+This can include whether that is a to-do list or a goal you want to accomplish.
+Close your eyes and imagine yourself completing those tasks.
+This will help you wake up feeling motivated and ready to take on the day!

 5) Expose yourself to the sunlight within the first two hours of waking up

 Your morning routine is just as important in achieving optimal sleep hygiene as your nighttime routine is.
-We recommend starting your day with a fresh dose of sunlight, weather willing, within the first two hours of waking up.
+It is recommended to start your day with a fresh dose of sunlight within the first two hours, weather willing.
 Natural light helps to regulate the body’s circadian rhythm, which helps you to wake up feeling refreshed!
 Check out the article here to learn more about the science behind the importance of sunlight in the morning!